regulondbunam/regulondb-docs/07_technical_reference/standards_ontologiest.md

 ### Confidence Classification System
-All regulatory objects (e.g., interactions, operons) are assigned a **confidence level** (e.g., weak, strong, confirmed), based on the supporting evidence codes.
+All promoters, regulatory interactions and transcription units are assigned a **confidence level** (e.g., weak, strong, confirmed), based on the supporting evidence codes.

 see [Evidence Classification Document](https://regulondb.ccg.unam.mx/manual/help/evidenceclassification) for details.